Mohamed-A-Mazen/SPGC/README.md

 # SPGC
-A simple android app for graphing mathematical functions It's full name is simple purpose graphing calculator The main focus of the app is simplicity and good performance
+A simple android app for graphing mathematical functions And parsing mathematical expressions
+It's full name is simple purpose graphing calculator The main focuses of the app are simplicity and good performance